Visitor visa information

 Financial support for your stay in Canada;

 Calver & Associates can assist you in rectifying your visitor visa refusal.
 We provide a full review of your case, and we provide various solutions to remedy your refusal.
 Contact us today to get started on your case.

 Do I require a Visa?

 Many visitors require a visa that is pre-approved by a Canadian Visa office in their home country before they are able to come to Canada.
 Our firm helps you to prepare the documentation required and submit your application to the Canadian visa post for processing.
-We offer an efficient service and our applications are based many years of experience in preparing similar cases.
+We offer efficient services and our applications are based on many years of experience in preparing similar cases.

 Below is a list of countries that require a visa in order to visit Canada for 6 months or less.